Soweto-CodeTribe/TimeManagementSystemAdmin/README.md

    ```bash
    git push origin feature/your-feature-name
    ```
-5. Open a Pull Request targeting the `develop` branch.
+5. Open a Pull Request targeting the `DevBranch` branch.

+### Code Review Process
+1. All PRs require at least one review from a team member
+2. Code must pass all automated tests
+3. Code must meet style guidelines (run `npm run lint` to verify)
+4. Documentation must be updated for any new features

 ### Coding Standards
 - Follow [Airbnb JavaScript Style Guide](https://airbnb.io/javascript/react/).